 Magnificent.
 Marvie.
 Munchable.
 Manchego-y.
 Mmmm.
 That’s what we think about these glammed-up potato chips.
 And we swear these ever-so-slightly uppity, wine-friendly, beer-loving, commotion-starting potato chips are a cinch to make.
 That said, if you’re already groaning about having to drag out your mandoline or hand-held slicer, we’ve got an easier version for you.
 Here’s our cheater, cheater, potato chip eater version: Dump your fave store-bought kettle chips (plain, natch) on a rimmed baking sheet, slide in a 350°F (176°C) oven until hot, and then shower with the Manchego and olive oil.
 That’s it.
 Just don’t forget to pass the napkins and gracefully accept compliments.
 And hey, speaking of napkins and fancy schmancy makeovers for store-bought potato chips, you’re gonna wanna take a gander at this slightly less uppity but still soulful rendition of barbecue potato chips.
 Bet you can’t eat just one.

 Manchego Potato Chip Recipe

 - Serves 8

 - 6 large (about 1 1/2 pounds) Idaho potatoes, scrubbed and, if desired, peeled

 - Peanut oil, for frying

-- 2 tablespoons smoked or regular olive oil (store-bought or homemade; see variation below) or 1 1/2 tablespoons truffle oil
+- 2 tablespoons smoked olive oil* or regular olive oil (or substitute 1 1/2 tablespoons truffle oil)

 - 1/2 cup grated aged Manchego cheese